terryaney/Documentation.Camelot/KatApp.Vue.md

 ### IKatAppOptions.calculationUrl

 Property Type: `string`; Required
-Url (usually an api endpoint in Host Environment) where RBL Framework calculations should be posted to.
+Url (usually an api endpoint in Host Environment) where RBLe Framework calculations should be posted to.
 A common endpoint that is used is `api/rble/sessionless-proxy`.

 ### IKatAppOptions.kamlRepositoryUrl